boukew99/scratch_animator/README.md

 ## Contributing
-Leave a issue in [Issues](https://github.com/boukew99/scratch_animater/issues/new) if there is one.
-Small additions are prefered.
+Indicate a issue you might have in [Issues](https://github.com/boukew99/scratch_animater/issues/new).
+Share the project or creations with it to interested people (including me).
+Or make a pull request.